Table of Contents

 - Outline of the Undergraduate Program

 - Registration for Fall and Spring Terms

 - Independent Activities Period (IAP)

 The undergraduate academic program at MIT is based on a core of General Institute Requirements (GIRs) and on the specific curricula offered by more than twenty separate departments.
 It is designed to allow sufficient flexibility and choice of electives for each student to develop a program to suit his or her interests and preparation.
 Generally students need four academic years of full-time study to complete a curriculum for the Bachelor of Science (SB) Degree.

 To be recommended for a Bachelor's degree, a student must have attended the Institute for at least three regular academic terms (fall or spring) and earned 180-198 units beyond the General Institute Requirements; of those units, at least 96 must be earned at MIT.
 Ordinarily attendance must include the term of the student’s graduation.

 Nearly all of the subjects taken by freshmen during their first year at MIT are GIRs.
 Most MIT subjects carry 12 units of credit.
-For a typical subject, the number of units indicates the hours spent each week in class and laboratory, plus the estimated hours the average student spends each week in outside preparation.
+The number of units reflects the hours spent each week, based on a full 14-week term, in class and laboratory, as well as the estimated hours the average student spends each week in outside preparation.
 A normal credit load per semester is four to four-and-one-half subjects (48-54 units).

 Students usually choose a department in which to major at the end of the freshman year.
 They must choose a department by the end of the sophomore year.